 27 Nov Kimono Twist – First Sample

-Posted at 12:11h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Sewing Instructions, Stretch Patterns 0 Comments
+Posted at 12:11h in Garment Construction, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns 0 Comments

 Inspired by fans, I’ve finally had a go at the Kimono Twist Dress from the Pattern Puzzles series.
 My first pattern was cut from a knit kimono block that I made from my Basic Knit Block that’s now available here.
 I used a mid-weight two-way stretch jersey in a near-block aubergine.
 And although I’ve identified some issues for improvement, this first sample’s not too shabby.